homfunctor/eora/README.md

 a few settings are handled in individual modules in modules/nixos or modules/home

+Also, I really like the ability to directly reference exact paths through lib.getExe and ${} references.
+So I do that whenever I can.
+It's what led me to use the centralized opts.apps stuff.
+This isn't really necessary since NixOS and Home Manager automagically handle things, as far as I know.
+But I just like the certainty implied by a config file showing /nix/store/etc-kitty-etc/bin/kitty to just relying on "kitty".
+It's comfy.

 warning: i am a mathematician. therefore i cannot program. plagiarize my plagiarism with caution.